-Chuck Craig, CFA, Senior Portfolio Manager, is responsible for the day-to-day co-management of the fund.
-He has managed the fund since 2013.
+Jeremy Brown, Portfolio Manager, is responsible for the day-to-day co-management of the fund.
+He has managed the fund since 2018.

-Jane Qin, Portfolio Manager, is responsible for the day-to-day co-management of the fund.
-She has managed the fund since 2013.
+Ferian Juwono, CFA, Senior Portfolio Manager, is responsible for the day-to-day co-management of the fund.
+He has managed the fund since 2011.

-David Rios, Portfolio Manager, is responsible for the day-to-day co-management of the fund.
+Sabya Sinha, Portfolio Manager, is responsible for the day-to-day co-management of the fund.
 He has managed the fund since 2017.

 The fund issues and redeems shares at its NAV only in large blocks of shares (Creation Units).
 These transactions are usually in exchange for a basket of securities included in the index and/or an amount of cash.
 As a practical matter, only Authorized Participants purchase or redeem Creation Units.
+Except when aggregated in Creation Units, shares of the fund are not redeemable securities.